changeworld/azure-docs.ja-jp/articles/virtual-network/virtual-network-deploy-multinic-classic-cli.md

 <properties
-   pageTitle="クラシック デプロイメント モデルで Azure CLI を使用して複数 NIC の VM をデプロイする | Microsoft Azure" description="クラシック デプロイメント モデルで Azure CLI を使用して複数の NIC の VM をデプロイする方法を説明します" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Deploy multi NIC VMs using the Azure CLI in the classic deployment model | Microsoft Azure" description="Learn how to deploy multi NIC VMs using the Azure CLI in the classic deployment model" services="virtual-network" documentationCenter="na" authors="jimdial"